nikonikoniko/relaxNg-forms/DEVELOP.md

 ## browser based development environment

 `npm run dev`
- spins up a parcel bundler at a url
+ spins up a webpack bundler at a url